cs100/template-lab-02-git-flow/README.md

 * Use line item suggestions: when reviewing the files you can make a comment on a specific line making it much easier for the reviewee to know exactly what code you are referencing with your comment
 * Don't assume you know better: you may think a piece of code is incorrect or inefficient but it maybe that you simply don't have the full context of the problem.
 Rather than saying something is wrong suggest a way it might be improved and ask if there is an issue with your proposed solution or request more context about why a peice of code was written the way it was.

-Partner 2 should now review Partner 1's PR.
-Navigate to the "Pull requests" tab and choose the `Add Count Function` PR.
-From here, you can review comments made about the PR under the "Conversation" tab, all commits associated with that PR under the "Commits" tab, and what changes have been made to various files under the "Files changed" tab.
+Partner 2 should now review Partner 1's pull request.
+Navigate to the "Pull requests" tab and choose the `Add Count Function` pull request.
+From here, you can review comments made about the pull request under the "Conversation" tab, all commits associated with that pull request under the "Commits" tab, and what changes have been made to various files under the "Files changed" tab.

 Near the bottom of the "Conversation" tab, you should see a green checkmark next to a title reading "This branch has no conflicts with the base branch".
 This means GitHub found no merge conflicts between this branch and the master branch.
 Go ahead and press "Merge pull request", and it will ask you to confirm the merge which you should do.
 After you have merged it will ask if you want to delete the branch which you should do as it keeps your list of actively used branches small and clean.
 Note that this will remove the branch on the remote but you will need to run `git branch -d <branch-name>` to remove the local branch (replaceing `<branch-name>` with the name of the branch you want to remove).
 This will cause GitHub to essentially call `git checkout master && git merge <partner-1-github-username>/count-func` behind the scenes and merge the branch into master.
 You are now given the option to delete the branch, which you should do.
 This keeps the number of branches associated with your repo manageable and stops you from accidentally re-using a branch for a feature it wasn't named for.

 > Note: deleting the branch will not automatically remove it from your local git (remember git doesn't automatically get updates from GitHub).
 You should switch off the branch on your local git (usually by checking out the master branch) and then run `git fetch` to sync your local git with GitHub, which will then trim the branch from your local git.
 If you do not do this and try and push from the deleted branc you will recieve an error.

-Partner 1 should navigate to the "Pull requests" tab and select the `Count Unit Test` PR.
-Unlike the first PR, this one has a merge conflict and GitHub cannot merge it automatically.
+Partner 1 should navigate to the "Pull requests" tab and select the `Count Unit Test` pull request.
+Unlike the first pull request, this one has a merge conflict and GitHub cannot merge it automatically.

 #### Fixing a Merge Conflict